-Given changes in revenue categorization and use in fiscal year 2019 combined with historical metrics, current revenue projections, and annual state expenses, the State has an estimated capacity to issue approximately \$2 billion of new State of Alaska general fund paid debt for essential infrastructure projects over the next ten years without impacting its current credit rating. \$110 million of the estimated capacity is already authorized but not yet issued leaving a new authorization capacity of approximately \$1,900 million over the next ten years.
-This is a significant increase over the estimated capacity in January 2018 of \$300-400 million with the increase being primarily due to the addition of earnings of the Permanent fund transferred to the General Fund as unrestricted revenue in fiscal year 2019.
-The decline in State Unrestricted General Fund (UGF) revenue that began in fiscal year 2015 moderated and gradually improved through fiscal year 2018.
-And while more recently oil prices and correlated state revenue projections have dipped, the re-classification of revenue coming from investment income of the State's Permanent Fund in FY 2019 has an overwhelmingly positive effect on debt capacity.
-With the addition of revenue from the Permanent Fund to the General Fund the State projects strong and growing UGF revenue for the next 10 years.
-The estimated debt capacity should be utilized judiciously for essential projects to minimize negative credit impacts.
+The change in UGF composition since fiscal year 2019 resulted in significant increases in the estimated debt capacity of Alaska as demonstrated by the January 2018 debt capacity estimate of \$300-400 million using the prior UGF amount.
+The decline in State Unrestricted General Fund (UGF) revenue that began in fiscal year 2015 moderated and gradually improved through fiscal year 2018, and while current oil prices and correlated state revenue projections have moderated, the re-classification of revenue coming from investment income of the State's Permanent Fund beginning in FY 2019 has had an overwhelmingly positive effect on debt capacity.
+The estimated debt capacity should be utilized judiciously for essential projects that span the forecast period to minimize the risk of negative credit impacts.

 From fiscal year 2015 through fiscal year 2018 the State primarily used funds from the Constitutional Budget Reserve (CBR) in combination with other funds and UGF revenue to balance the unrestricted budget.
+This trend continued, but with significantly lower draws on the CBR in fiscal year 2019 and for fiscal year 2020 draws on the CBR were approximately equal to the deposits of non-UGF revenue to the CBR.
 In the 2018 Legislative Session, Senate Bill 26 was approved and established the precedent beginning in fiscal year 2019 of appropriating investment income of the Permanent Fund for state government expenditure.
 SB 26 establishes that the amount available for appropriation shall be equal to "5.25% of the average market value of the Permanent Fund for the first five of the preceding six fiscal years, including the fiscal year just ended."
 On July 1, 2021 the calculation will be diminished to 5% of the average market value as further described.
-For fiscal year 2019 this change resulted in an additional \$2.7 billion of UGF revenue.
-An additional adjustment that was made in fiscal year 2019 was appropriating the available amount out of the Permanent Fund to the State's General Fund as UGF revenue, and then appropriating from the General Fund for both the Permanent Fund Dividend program as well as other purposes.
-This broke from the historical process of transferring the Permanent Fund Dividend program funding directly from the Permanent Fund.
-As a result of these changes, Chapter 2 Table 5 of the State of Alaska, Department of Revenue, Tax Division's Fall 2018 Revenue Sources Book projects unrestricted general fund revenues both with and without the anticipated transfers from the Permanent Fund to the General Fund.
-For purposes of determining debt capacity the Department of Revenue has determined that using the revenue projection which includes transfers of revenue from the Permanent Fund is more appropriate, but the nature of the transfer places downward pressure on the historical debt capacity metrics.
+For fiscal year 2019, this change resulted in an additional \$2.7 billion of UGF revenue.
+Chapter 2 Table 1 of the State of Alaska, Department of Revenue, Tax Division's Fall

+2019 Revenue Sources Book, estimates UGF at \$5,049.4 million for FY 2020 and \$5,059.0 million for FY 2021 of which \$2,933.1 million and \$3,091.5 million respectively, is investment revenue from the Alaska Permanent Fund.
+For purposes of estimating debt capacity the Department of Revenue has determined that using the revenue projection which includes transfers of revenue from the Permanent Fund is more appropriate, but the nature of the transfer places downward pressure on the historical debt capacity metrics.

 The State of Alaska's credit rating peaked in 2013 with the highest ratings from all three national credit rating agencies.
-The significant reduction in UGF in fiscal year 2015 and the State's practice of portraying earnings of the Permanent Fund and CBR as well as current year deposits to the CBR as restricted by custom revenue and the resulting recurring multi-billion dollar annual deficit placed significant strain on the State's credit rating.
-While the State continues to maintain high credit ratings, multiple downgrades have occurred over the last three years as detailed below:
+The significant reduction in UGF in fiscal year 2015 and the State's practice of portraying earnings of the Permanent Fund and CBR as well as current year deposits to the CBR as restricted by custom revenue and the resulting recurring UGF category annual deficits placed significant strain on the State's credit rating.
+While the State continues to maintain high credit ratings, multiple downgrades have occurred over the last four years as detailed below: